ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 ![zombieseepatches](https://github.com/user-attachments/assets/6bcac2c1-e19a-4cce-9f00-eb054413f4a7)

-**Note:** This version of the mod works with the vanilla version of the game without the need of Game_Mod or Plutonium to load it.

-**Optional:** Compile from source using Call of Duty: Black Ops - Mod Tools (BETA): steam://install/42740

 **What this mod does:**
 - Enables the ability to complete the Easter eggs in solo or with any amount of players